Skip to main content

 Blacklist2-451

-As a result, the device with the IP address 192.168.1.6 is now prohibited from accessing external networks.
+As a result, the device with the IP address 192.168.1.6 has been prohibited from accessing external networks.
 You can add any traffic rules you want using the same logic.

 Blacklist3-451